androhgomez/vtuber-watcher/README.md

 * Runs on development env (figuring out why running it in a Docker container with Unicorn is malfunctioning)

-* Externalize subscriptions to a config yml file

 * Add the ability to add channels to the query

 * Handle the querying on the controller and render results on async client-side Javascript (no need for refresh)